jfreeman812/QE-Tools/sdlcs/gherkin-standards.rst

 * Meet current standards when adding new Gherkin to existing files

-  * When adding a new scenario or step to an existing Gherkin file, the new Gherkin should meet the current code standards even if this is inconsistent with the existing file.
+  * When adding a new scenario or step to an existing Gherkin file, the new Gherkin will meet the current code standards even if this is inconsistent with the existing file.
-  * When reusing an existing Gherkin step that doesn't meet current code standards, the step should be modified to also accept a new Gherkin line that does meet current code standards, and that Gherkin should be used for new code.
+  * When reusing an existing Gherkin step that doesn't meet current code standards, modify the step to also accept a new Gherkin line that does meet current code standards, and use that Gherkin for new code.
     It is out of scope for the PR to change other places where the outdated Gherkin is used.

 * Avoid the `Cucumber Anti-Patterns`_